department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/cpaa-research-findings.md

 ## Additional Insights
 - Users liked the 'name-tag' area, but it's taking up too much space in the mobile view.
 - All users preferred desktop to mobile
-- Users navigated to the profile page in many different ways (Sign-in, My VA, Menu, Records), but all participants found their way to their profile
 - 4/5 participants preferred the new side nav design to the old profile design.
+- All users easily understood what content was editable
+- FAQ's were noticed and utilized throughout the sessions - with exception to the email address FAQ
+- Once users found the 'profile menu' they were able to find and use it again easily
+- The side nav design increases ease of scanability in profile 2.0
+-

 ## Recommendations
-- Make mobile subnavigation clearer for the logged in experience
+- Make mobile subnavigation clearer for the logged in experience - this is possibly a two-tier solution.
+First, there should be a short term fix specific to logged-in experience, followed by a more involved long term solution based on previous research and more comprehensive mobile navigation needs.
-- Add clarification around email address in Personal and Contact information and add email addresses to Account Security
+- Add clarification around email address in Personal and Contact information and add email address to Account Security
 - Possibly add benefits overview to profile (this hinges on decisions around the logged-in homepage)
 - Remove/shrink military badge in 'nametag'